gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-07-01-MertensFusion.md

 # Introduction

   This post presents a Python implementation on an exposure fusion using openCV.
-  This method is called a multiresolution blending and was proposed by Mertens et al (. ).
+  This method is called a multiresolution blending and was proposed by [Mertens et al.][https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1467-8659.2008.01171.x]

   The exposure fusion aims to obtain a good quality image from images taken at different exposures.